aimee-mcneil-melville/ToDo-Full-Stack/README.md

   const db = require('knex')(config)
   ```

-- [ ] You have defined the structure of your database with some migrations and they run locally without error.
+- Any migration and/or seed files run locally without error.

-- [ ] If you are seeding your database, the seed files run locally without error.
+- You have configured the production database connection.
-- [ ] You have configured the production database connection.
-We need to make sure Knex has the correct configuration for connecting to the Postgres database in the production environment.
+  - We need to make sure Knex has the correct configuration for connecting to the Postgres database in the production environment.
 We do this in the `knexfile.js` in the `production.connection` property.
 The `DATABASE_URL` environment variable will be provided by Heroku and contain all the information Knex needs to make the connection.

   ```js
   production: {